+These requirements serve as the foundation for the conduct of mediators practicing in the State Employee Grievance Program.
 These requirements are not a comprehensive list of the ethical considerations which should guide the conduct of a mediator.
 However, they are framework for the ethical practice of mediation.